wix-incubator/remx/website/docs/setters.md

 ---

 ### `remx.setters(...)`
-All the functions that are going to change parts of the state should be wrapped within the Setters function.
+All functions that change parts of the state should be wrapped within the Setters function.
-The wrapped setters functions should be defined inside the store and should be exported.
+The wrapped functions should be defined inside the store and should be exported.

 in `someStore.js`: